adilohuni/OnTimeExtension/README.md

 ## Features

 - Class Schedule for student and professors.
-- English transliteration of Instructor's names.
+- English transliteration of Instructor's name.
-- Click to enter the class(Only for few).
+- Click to enter the class(Only for few classes).
 - Supports Chrome and Firefox.
+- Nickname for Instructor
+- Nickname/Simplified name for classes

 ## Screenshots